 Going to see a mental health professional for the first time (or at any time) can be a daunting and unnerving process.
-Most people don’t enjoy feeling like they need to seek out professional life coaches, therapists, behavior specialists, or psychiatric care services.
+Most people do not enjoy feeling like they need to seek out professional life coaches, therapists, behavior specialists, or psychiatric care services.
 Sometimes, however, being completely and unabashedly raw and emotionally vulnerable both with and around another human being with expertise in the field of helping micromanage individual being’s personal behavior while surveying their personality for common psychometric response indicators is both necessary and fundamentally helpful.

 The article “What to expect from your mental health provider” by the Mayo Clinic points out some simple questions all people seeking guidance from a therapist, counselor, life coach, personal mentor/sponsor, or psychiatric professional should be prepared to ask themselves then share honestly right out of the gate to facilitate honest communication in such a way that counseling services will be the most effective and helpful.

 The Mayo Clinic says, “The mental health provider is likely to ask you many questions to gain an understanding of your symptoms and how they’re affecting your life.
 He or she may ask…” the following questions.
 Please note that when dealing with Narcissistic Abuse issues specifically, one should consider the following amended list of questions when thinking about their own life (in terms of dishing out or being dealt a hand that includes or historically included years of exposure during childhood and beyond to toxic thinking or any form of traumatizing crime or domestic abuse).